krajj7/BotHack/README.md

 An attempt at an implementation of a NetHack bot framework as a base for my master's thesis.

-Written in Clojure but provides a nice API for bots in Java.
+Written in Clojure but will provide an API for bots in Java.
 No game modifications are used to make the game more accessible for a bot, so bots can also play on public servers (http://alt.org/nethack/).

 Inspired by previous bots and bot frameworks, in particular TAEB (http://taeb.github.io/) and Pogamut (http://pogamut.cuni.cz/).